Deep learning predictions of TCR-epitope interactions reveal epitope-specific chains in dual alpha T cells

 Abstract

 T cells have the ability to eliminate infected and cancer cells and play an essential role in cancer immunotherapy.
-T-cell activation is elicited by the binding of the T-cell receptor (TCR) to epitopes displayed on MHC molecules, and the TCR specificity is determined by the sequence of its α and β chains.
-Here, we collected and curated a dataset of 17,715 αβTCRs interacting with dozens of class I and class II epitopes.
-We used this curated data to develop MixTCRpred, a deep learning TCR-epitope interaction predictor.
+T cell activation is elicited by the binding of the T cell receptor (TCR) to epitopes displayed on MHC molecules, and the TCR specificity is determined by the sequence of its α and β chains.
+Here, we collect and curate a dataset of 17,715 αβTCRs interacting with dozens of class I and class II epitopes.
+We use this curated data to develop MixTCRpred, an epitope-specific TCR-epitope interaction predictor.
 MixTCRpred accurately predicts TCRs recognizing several viral and cancer epitopes.
 MixTCRpred further provides a useful quality control tool for multiplexed single-cell TCR sequencing assays of epitope-specific T cells and pinpoints a substantial fraction of putative contaminants in public databases.
 Analysis of epitope-specific dual α T cells demonstrates that MixTCRpred can identify α chains mediating epitope recognition.
 Applying MixTCRpred to TCR repertoires from COVID-19 patients reveals enrichment of clonotypes predicted to bind an immunodominant SARS-CoV-2 epitope.
 Overall, MixTCRpred provides a robust tool to predict TCRs interacting with specific epitopes and interpret TCR-sequencing data from both bulk and epitope-specific T cells.

 Article activity feed